OUR SCYTHIAN ANCESTORS

 It should be here noted that so much importance is attached by the Almighty to this S’coth, or commemoration of the wanderings, that in Zechariah 14:16 it is stated that, after the final overthrow of all infidel powers at Jerusalem, all nations will be required to come up yearly to Jerusalem to keep the feast of S’coth.

 Englishmen acquainted with Hebrew may object to my calling S’cot, what they would call Succoth, but singularly enough, the Sephardim, or Spanish Jews, pronounce it S’cot, and the Scoti, or Scots, actually came from Spain.
-The Ashkenazim, or German Jews, would call it S’cos, eller S’coth.
+The Ashkenazim, or German Jews, would call it S’cos, of S’coth.

 I extract the following from transactions of the Biblical Archaeological Society.
 (Vo. iii.
 Part I.)